CookieBorn/Autobook-Autoanswers/README.md

 # Autobook-Autoanswers

-Can either take an existing book and complete it or create new books that come with answer books
+Can either take an existing automaticity book and complete it or create new automaticity books that come with answer books